fpereiro/gotoB/tutorial.md

 ### Step 1-1: create a folder to contain the files of your application

-You can call it `app` - put it somewhere where you can easily find it later.
+You can call it `app` - put this folder somewhere where you can easily find it later.

 ### Step 1-2: create a base HTML file

 Wait!
 Didn't we say that gotoв is pure js?
 Well, almost!
-Before starting to *draw* our application, we need to create a page that our browser will open.
+Before starting to *draw* our application, we need to create a page that our browser will open to get things started.
 Remember that web browsers still open HTML pages - this is how all web applications (even the most sophisticated ones) get loaded.

 Side note: what does the term *drawing* mean?
 It means 1) generating HTML; and 2) putting it on the page so that the user can see it.

-This base HTML file will do a few things to set up the ground to get our js running.
-In particular, it will load two things:
+Let's now create a base HTML file that will set up the ground to get our application running.

-- gotoв, which is a js file.
-- Another js file which will contain our application logic.

 With your text editor, create a new file named `index.html` within the work folder you created on Step 1-1.
 In it, place the following content: